Mekanisme kerja tamsulosin

 Overall, tamsulosin’s mechanism of action makes it an effective treatment for BPH by targeting the specific alpha-1 adrenergic receptors responsible for urinary symptoms while minimizing potential side effects.

-See also Tamsulosin al 0.4 mg
+See also Tamsulosin urgency

 Overview of Tamsulosin